amajor/masters-thesis/README.md

   * One to two page description of the paper topic including 6 to 10 references that you intend to use in your research.
 * [Course Paper](./cousreproject.pdf)
   * This is a 10-12 page paper created for the Software Architecture graduate level course at Lewis University.

+## Code

+The code repository started by Dr. Omari can be found on Bitbucket at https://bitbucket.org/bankruptcy-guru/code-metrics/src/master/.